 Make sure you fill in all the fields before you click save.

-After you have succesfully added a new user you can edit this user, add another or view log of the currently added users.
+After you have successfully added a new user you can edit this user, add another or view log of the currently added users.

-Here you will find all the create, update and delete events related to you as an Service Provider.
+Here you will find all the create, update and delete events related to you as an Access Point Provider.

 If you have any questions don’t hesitate to contact us email@example.com